MICA-MNI/ENIGMA/docs/pages/11.01.bigbrain/index.rst

 ==================================================

-This page contains descriptions and examples to stratify and visualize surface-based findings according to BigBrain statistical moments and gradient!
+This page contains descriptions and examples to stratify and visualize surface-based findings according to BigBrain statistical moments and gradient.

 .. _thr_map: